My Anti-Virus Guard (AVG) Concerns

 I haven't used AVG for the past couple of years because of constant problems I was having on my Windows 7 computer.

 It constantly used a lot of my computers resources.
-For example, when I looked at the Windows Task Manager there were lots of AVG processes running, and they were eating up a lot of my computer CPU (Central Processing Unit) and RAM (Random Access Memory).
+For example, when I looked at the Windows Task Manager, there were numerous AVG processes running, and they were eating up a lot of my computer CPU (Central Processing Unit) and RAM (Random Access Memory).

 It would take 15 to 20 seconds for Microsoft Excel to load, then another 20 seconds or so for the spread sheet to load.

 I also found my computer crashing more often than before I installed AVG.
 Coincidence?

 Therefore, to answer your questions, I am not currently using the AVG Free virus Software.
 I am actually using Microsoft Security Essentials.